ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 ## Proof of Presence {#proof-pres}

 Since emblems themselves are unable to directly protect assets against attack, emblems indicating assets are entitled to protections may require a mechanism through which violations of their laws or provisions can be verified forensically.
-This would be particularly poignant for use cases where emblems can be born or taken down dynamically and could be defined in three different levels, listed from weakest to strongest.
+This would be particularly relevant in cases where emblems can be applied and removed dynamically.
+These protections are defined in three different levels, listed from weakest to strongest.

 Level 1 - presence and verifiability: Establishing that an actor or querying party was able to obtain the emblem at the time of violation.
 That is forensically demonstrating/proving that the emblem was discoverable and verifiable at the